 - Saying no sometimes instead of yes.

-- Turning your phone off if necessary, and pouring some of that time and effort back into yourself.
+- Turn your phone off if necessary, and pour some of that time and effort back into yourself.

 5. Actively do things for you